hit-pay/woocommerce-recurring/README.md

 == Changelog ==

+= 1.1.3 =
+* Aug 18, 2024
+* Added logs to the all the actions (Not logging the personal information)
+* Fixed first time charge error
+* Fixed multiple times charging the card for the first time
+* Plugin tested on WooCommerce Subscriptions 6.5.0
+* Plugin tested on WooCommerce 9.1.4
+* Plugin tested on WordPress 6.6.1

 = 1.1.2 =
 * Jul 30, 2024
 * Cancel Subscription in the HitPay when subscription is canceled in the WooCommerce